 - Choose 4- 5 short films to use as examples when teaching the dramatic arc.
 You can use some of the films you produced in the workshop.
-You can also choose from our examples below.
+You can also choose from the examples below.

 - Floating Village Soccer (Thailand)

 - We Don’t Want No War (Sierra Leone)

 - Sahar, Before the Sun (US/Afghanistan)

 - Crossing the Bridge (Kosovo/US)